-This feast was a one-day event that occurred on the tenth day of the seventh month (which is nine days after the Festival of Trumpets).
-It is explained in this passage:
+This feast was a one-day event that occurred on the 10^{th} day of the 7^{th} month (which is 9 days after the Festival of

+Trumpets).
+It's explained in this passage:
-Leviticus 23:27: "Also on the tenth day of this seventh month there shall be a day of atonement: it shall be an holy convocation unto you; and ye shall afflict your souls, and offer an offering made by fire unto the Lord.

-28 And ye shall do no work in that same day: for it is a day of atonement, to make an atonement for you before the Lord your God.

-29 For whatsoever soul it be that shall not be afflicted in that same day, he shall be cut off from among his people.

-30 And whatsoever soul it be that doeth any work in that same day, the same soul will I destroy from among his people.

-31 Ye shall do no manner of work: it shall be a statute forever throughout your generations in all your dwellings.

-32 It shall be unto you a sabbath of rest, and ye shall afflict your souls: in the ninth day of the month at even, from even unto even, shall ye celebrate your sabbath."
+Leviticus 23:27-32: "Also on the tenth day of this seventh month there shall be a day of atonement: it shall be an holy convocation unto you; and ye shall afflict your souls, and offer an offering made by fire unto the Lord.
+And ye shall do no work in that same day: for it is a day of atonement, to make an atonement for you before the Lord your God.
+For whatsoever soul it be that shall not be afflicted in that same day, he shall be cut off from among his people.
+And whatsoever soul it be that doeth any work in that same day, the same soul will I destroy from among his people.
+Ye shall do no manner of work: it shall be a statute forever throughout your generations in all your dwellings.
+It shall be unto you a sabbath of rest, and ye shall afflict your souls: in the ninth day of the month at even, from even unto even, shall ye celebrate vour sabbath."

-The day of atonement is a day that is set aside for fasting, praying, and confessing the sin of the people.
-On that day the congregation was to do no work; their entire focus was to be on "afflicting your souls" and crying out to God for forgiveness.
-No work was allowed on that day (perhaps because one's works cannot bring atonement).
-On this day the High Priest entered into the Holy of Holies in the Temple and sprinkled blood on the mercy seat, to make atonement for the sins of the people.
+The Day of Atonement is a day that's set aside for fasting, praying, and confessing sin.
+On that day the congregation wasn't allowed to do any work (just as our works can't bring about our atonement).
+The people were commanded to spend their time "afflicting your souls" and crying out to God for forgiveness.
+On this day the High Priest entered into the Holy of Holies in the temple and sprinkled the blood of the perfect sacrifice on the mercy seat, to make atonement for the sins of the people.

-I believe that this festival has yet to be fulfilled, and that it speaks of the day when the Jews will finally accept Jesus as their Messiah.
+I believe this festival hasn't been fulfilled yet and is looking forward to the day when the entire nation of Israel will finally accept Jesus as their Messiah.
 This is spoken of in the book of Zechariah:

-Zechariah 12:10: "And I will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon me whom they have pierced, and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his firstborn.

-11 In that day shall there be a great mourning in Jerusalem, as the mourning of Hadad-rimmon in the valley of Megiddon."
+Zechariah 12:10-11: "And I will pour upon the

+house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon me whom they have pierced, and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his firstborn.
+In that day shall there be a great mourning in Jerusalem, as the mourning of Hadad-rimmon in the valley of Megiddon."

-At the end of the Tribulation the Jews will realize that they have rejected their Messiah and will turn to God with great sorrow and repentance.
-At that point all Israel will be saved (which is what Paul prophesied in Romans 11).
+At the end of the seven-year tribulation period the Jews will realize that they rejected their Messiah and will turn to God with great sorrow and repentance.
+That is when all Israel will be saved (which is what Paul discussed extensively in Romans 11).